-Biomass estimates are available for shark species from NMFS AFSC bottom trawl surveys conducted in the eastern Bering Sea (EBS) shelf (1979 - 2006, Tables 12 and 13), EBS slope historical (1979-1991, Tables 12 and 14), EBS slope new (2002, 2004, Tables 12 and 14), and Aleutian Islands (AI, 1979 - 2004, Tables 12 and 15).
+Biomass estimates are available for shark species from NMFS AFSC bottom trawl surveys conducted in the eastern Bering Sea (EBS) shelf (1979 - 2007, Tables 3 and 15), EBS slope historical (1979-1991, Tables 4 and 15), EBS slope new (2002, 2004, Tables 4 and 15), and Aleutian Islands (AI, 1979 - 2004, Tables 2 and 15).
 Where available, individual species biomass trends were evaluated for the three most commonly encountered shark species (spiny dogfish, Pacific sleeper shark, and salmon shark).
 Sharks may not be well sampled by bottom trawl surveys (as evidenced by the high uncertainty in many of the biomass estimates).
 The efficiency of bottom trawl gear also varies by species, and trends in these biomass estimates should be considered, at best, a relative index of abundance for shark species until more formal analyses of survey efficiencies by species can be conducted.
 In particular, pelagic shark species such as salmon sharks are encountered by the trawl gear while it is not in contact with the bottom, either on the way down or on the way up.
 Biomass estimates are based, in part, on the amount of time the net spends in contact with the bottom.
 Consequently, bottom trawl survey biomass estimates for pelagic species are unreliable.
 Spiny dogfish are patchily distributed, and their distribution may vary seasonally, both geographically and within the water column.
 This can result in highly uncertain biomass estimates.
 Pacific sleeper sharks are large animals and may be able to avoid the bottom trawl gear.
-In addition, biomass estimates for Pacific sleeper sharks are often based on a very small number of individual sharks within a haul.
+In addition, biomass estimates for Pacific sleeper sharks are often based on a very small number of individual hauls within a given survey and a very small number of individual sharks within a haul.
 Consequently, these biomass estimates can be highly uncertain.